Heather Kilbourn

 A photo of three wooden triangular boxes made from padauk wood, with oak highlights.

-The junior high school I attended offered a variety of vocational classes, including woodworking.
-This is where I learned how to use a band saw, disc sander, and other tools.
-Before computer-assisted design (CAD) took over in the late 1980s/early 1990s, technical drawing and drafting were also taught, and the skills I learned there about isometric drawing and representing 3D objects on 2D paper has helped immeasurably over the years in my design sketches and plans.
+Before computer-assisted design (CAD) took over in the late 1980s/early 1990s, technical drawing and drafting with pencils and T-squares were also taught, and the skills I learned about isometric drawing and representing 3D objects on 2D paper has helped immeasurably over the years in my design sketches and plans.

 A photo of three wooden triangular boxes made from padauk wood, with oak highlights.
 Two of them have oak lids with silver sticking out of the top.